-So many people believe the Watchtower religion is wrong, but they don't know why.
+So many people believe the JW religion is wrong, but they don't know why.
 Many Jehovah's Witnesses feel the same way too.
 They keep saying they have 'the truth', but almost everyone has nagging doubts to some degree.
 Read more about spiritual confusion ...

 Jesus did not use a sword to pressure his enemies to follow him.
 It was the enemies of Christ who used 'a sword' to break up families and stop Christianity from spreading.
-Cutting off relationships with family members to pressure them to come back to the Watchtower organization is a blatant rejection of the principles Jesus taught.
+Cutting off relationships with family members to pressure them to come back to Watchtower is a blatant rejection of the principles Jesus taught.
 Using a symbolic 'sword' to cut off association' with loved ones is something the enemies of Jesus did.
 By following the Watchtower's Shunning Policy, JW's are unwittingly being loyal to the enemies of Jesus!
 Examine the facts in this article, Matthew 10:34.
 'I did not come to bring peace, but a sword.'

 JW's say that people can leave anytime they want and they are absolutely correct.
-Millions have left the Watchtower.
+Millions have left the Watchtower Society.
 There's only one little problem that they conveniently don't talk about.
 They are embarrassed to say that they're not allowed to associate with parents, children, close family members, and friends who leave.
 The fact that they attempt to hide this important information, should tell you something about their integrity.
 They know they're doing something wrong.
 But instead of changing their doctrines, they hide the truth from outsiders by saying JW's can leave at any time.
 No one stops them.

 When forced to admit they shun family members who leave, JW's say they are being shunned for 'wrong doing' in order to keep the organization 'clean'.
 What they don't tell you is that since 1981, everyone who resigns from the organization is treated the same as those disfellowshipped for 'wrong doing'.
 There is no honorable way to leave this religion without losing your family and friends inside.

-The Watchtower says, ' One who has been a true Christian might renounce the way of the truth, stating that he no longer considers himself to be one of Jehovah’s Witnesses or wants to be known as one. ...
+The Watchtower magazine says, ' One who has been a true Christian might renounce the way of the truth, stating that he no longer considers himself to be one of Jehovah’s Witnesses or wants to be known as one. ...
 Persons who make themselves “not of our sort” by deliberately rejecting the faith and beliefs of Jehovah’s Witnesses should appropriately be viewed and treated as are those who have been disfellowshipped for wrongdoing.'
 Watchtower magazine, Sept 15, 1981, p 23, par 14-16 [highlighting added]

-The Watchtower's shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
+The Watchtower shunning policy has destroyed millions upon millions of families and close personal friendships since 1952 when disfellowshipping first began.
 They won't volunteer that information.
 They want to keep it a secret, but it's a fact easily documented on this website and in Watchtower publications.
 It's public record.

 In the following video, JW's are told to blame family members who leave!
 After all, if they didn't leave, the relationships would still be in tact.

-The Watchtower also blames Jehovah for destroying families.
-They say that Jehovah requires loyalty, instead of accepting responsibility and saying the Watchtower requires loyalty.
+Watchtower also blames Jehovah for destroying families.
+They say that Jehovah requires loyalty, instead of accepting responsibility and saying Watchtower requires loyalty.
 JW's are required to follow organizational rules, regardless if they are right or wrong.
 God doesn't require people to belong to a religion and follow their rules.

 Listen to the Watchtower representative in this video explain why shunning is a test of loyalty to Jehovah, Jesus, and 'God's organization' (the Watchtower).

 Watchtower Quotes about Hating JW's (apostates) who leave their religion.
 (Everyone who leaves is thought to be a wrong doer and evil person, - especially if they say anything negative about JW's or join another church.
-There is no honorable way to leave the Watchtower.
+There is no honorable way to leave JW.ORG.
 That's one of the reasons people say it's a cult.
 It's easy to join but very hard to leave.)

 JW's do not have an exclusive relationship with Jesus.
 They do not partake in the bread and wine that represents the body of Christ unless they are part of the 144,000.
 This means they cannot benefit from the sacrifice of Jesus unless they fully cooperate with the Governing Body (GB) of Jehovah's Witnesses.
 What's wrong with this?
 Read these articles.

 The organization leads JW's to believe 'the faithful and discreet slave', God's faithful steward, or the 144,000 has a relationship with Jesus.
 The truth is that the GB and a few men in NY call all the shots.
 They 'represent' the 'slave class' or the 144,000.
 And now in 2012, they've said that the Governing Body is the faithful and discreet slave.
 The organization has been run by a few men in NY since 1919.
-The 144,000 have never had any authority or voice in the organization like the Watchtower taught for many decades.
+The 144,000 have never had any authority or voice in the organization like JW.ORG taught for many decades.
 Once again, lying to those who are entitled to know the truth, is not Bible based.